thequick10/TraceToEnd/README.md

   - Restore previous URL on failure
 - 📈 **Progress Tracking**: Visual progress indicators

+## 🧑‍💻 User Agent Support
+- **Desktop**: Emulates a desktop browser user agent.
+- **Mobile**: Emulates a mobile browser user agent.
+- **Random (Rotating)**: Randomly selects a desktop or mobile user agent for each request.
+This is the default option and helps simulate diverse real-world traffic.

+You can select the user agent type from the frontend dropdown.
+The selected type is sent to the backend and used for all URL resolutions and analytics.

 ### 💫 Additional Features
 - 📋 **Clipboard Support**: One-click URL copying
 - ✏️ **Inline Editing**: Edit campaign URLs and tags directly
 - 🗑️ **Data Management**: Delete individual or all campaigns
 - 📱 **Responsive Design**: Works on desktop and mobile
 - 🔔 **Notifications**: Beautiful toast notifications for all actions
+- 🖥 **User Agent Selection**: Choose between Desktop, Mobile, or Random (rotating) user agents for each request.
+The Random option will select a new user agent for every request, simulating real-world browsing patterns.
+- ⏱️ **Timing Statistics Dashboard**: Dedicated dashboard to track and analyze the time taken to resolve URLs, with filtering, sorting, and CSV export capabilities.

 ## 🛠️ Installation